 - Tasting Notes: Apple, Cherry, Rose, Banana

 In the canned wine department, Tangent is the sweetheart of California’s Central Coast and the proof is in the pudding.
-Under the banner of the Niven family estate, this sustainability-certified blend combines the flavors of pinot noir, grenache, viognier, and albariño varietals for a sensation that’s far from tangential.
+Under the banner of the Niven family estate, this blend combines the flavors of pinot noir, grenache, viognier, and albariño varietals for a sensation that’s far from tangential.

 Best White: Lubanzi Chenin Blanc Can

 - Region: South Africa, Swartland

 - ABV: 12.5%

 - Tasting Notes: Melon, Green apple, Pear, Peach

 The Lubanzi operation was born from a South African adventure and though this wine is also found in bottle form, the spirit of that adventure is best summed up in the can.
 Their Chenin Blanc gets its flavor from a mix of grapes grown on drip-irrigated vines and dry-farmed bush-trained vines.